How to Tell Your Partner You Want to Be Sexually Degraded

 1. Understand Your Desire

-Before approaching your partner, take some time to reflect on what sexual degradation means to you.
+When you approach your partner, consider what sexual degradation means to you.
 Consider the following questions:

 2. Choose the Right Time and Place